Funding

 Graduate students in the department have an extraordinarily successful record of gaining National Science Foundation dissertation fellowships.
 Faculty will advise in the preparation of these applications which can be accessed directly from the NSF.

-A wide range of information on extramural funding opportunities, both governmental and private, is available through the Community of Science (COS), a subscriber-based service available to UCSC graduate students.
+A wide range of information on extramural funding opportunities, both governmental and private, is available through Pivot, a subscriber-based service available to UCSC graduate students.

 Information on these and other sources of extramural funding is posted on the bulletin board outside the department office and forwarded to anthropology graduate students via email.